cross

 Vapour

 Vapour refers to a gas phase at a temperature where the same substance can also exist in the liquid or solid state.
 Clouds and water are an example of this.
-These vapours are removed with an adsorbtion filter.
-Adsorption is a chemical process which causes vapours to bond with the surface of the filter.
+These vapours are removed with an absorption filter.
+Absorption is a chemical process which causes vapours to bond with the surface of the filter.
 Commonly, these use activated charcoal filters due to the high surface area and attraction of coal to the oil vapour.
-It is usual to use a dust air compressor filter after an adsorbtion air compressor filter to ensure no filter particles could contaminate airstream.
+It is common to use a dust air compressor filter after an absorption air compressor filter to ensure no filter particles contaminate the airstream.

 Got a question?